TOWARD AN INTEGRATED METOCEAN MONITORING, FORECASTING AND SERVICE SYSTEM

 The program will consider only plenary sessions with some key-note speakers introducing the session’s science and technology issues.
 In parallel, a poster session will be organized that will remain open for discussion at breaks during the JCOMM-5 Session.

 The conference will conclude with recommendations and a white paper to be submitted in input to the JCOMM-5 session that will follow.

-Oral and poster abstract submission will open on 28 June and end on 31 July, 2017 here.
+Please note that the oral and poster abstract submission has been extended.
+It opened on 18 June and will end on 14 August, 2017.
 Do not forget to also register for the conference.

 Abstract acceptance will be communicated after 31 August, 2017.

-To register for the Conference, please click here.
-For questions about the Conference, please contact the WMO Marine Meteorology and Ocean Affairs Division at email@example.com.
+Registration for the Conference has now closed.
+For questions about the Conference, please contact the WMO Marine Meteorology and Ocean Affairs Division at firstname.lastname@example.org.

 This session is meant to show the present day implementations of met-ocean observing systems at regional and global scales with particular attention to multidisciplinary and sustainability matters in support of WMO and IOC applications and services.
 Assessment of monitoring system adequacy should also be included.
 Additionally, longer term visions regarding global metocean and coastal observing systems addressing multi-disciplinary requirements and emerging monitoring systems are encouraged.

 Metocean data management strategy to better address the needs of WMO and IOC Applications and Services